thecreation/remark-docs/docs/overview.md

     └── docs

 ###Global's Folder
 The global folder includes the pre-compiled assets, CSS, JavaScript, Fonts files, along with source Less, and JavaScript.
-It have independent grunt/gulp environment.
+It has independent grunt/gulp environment.
 The assets will serve all layouts.

     global/
     ├── css/